 As tempting as it is to go cheap when hiring a production team to film your commercial, a poorly made commercial reflects badly on your firm’s brand, image, and maybe even your ability to be an effective lawyer.
 But that doesn’t mean you need to spend an arm and a leg to get your commercial made.

-This doesn’t mean you should go cheap, just that your money can go a lot further than you might think.
-However, if your filmmaker suggests any sort of 3D computer-generated animation in your commercial then we’d recommend walking away on the spot.
+This doesn’t mean you should go cheap; it just means that your money can go a lot further than you might think.
+However, if your filmmaker suggests any sort of 3D computer-generated animation in your commercial, then we’d recommend walking away on the spot.

 Put Your Ego Aside